 Absolutely!
 There are several market scanners that investors can use that are similar to FlowAlgo.
 Some of which you may have heard of already.
 Let’s take a quick look at a couple of the more prominent competitors to FlowAlgo.

-CheddarFlow Options: Another options scanner that uncovers unusual activity and allows users to follow the smart money in the market.
+Another option is a scanner that uncovers unusual activity and allows users to follow the smart money in the market.
 Like BlackBox and FlowAlgo, CheddarFlow lets users access the Dark Pool data that most retail investors don’t get a chance to see.
-They have a bundle deal with the popular technical analysis tool, TrendSpider.
+They have a bundle deal with the popular technical analysis tool TrendSpider.
 CheddarFlow also charges users $99 per month.
 However, their annual rate is lower than BlackBox at $891.
 CheddarFlow also offers a free 7-day trial for users interested in signing up.

 TradeUI is a relatively new player in the field compared to the three names already mentioned.
 They’re limited in their features thus far.
 TradeUI doesn’t have access to Dark Pool data or an established community of users.
 However, it’s recently made a Discord server.